webyrd/Barliman/README.md

-When we start Barliman, the main editor window is empty.
+Screenshot 2 shows the empty main editor window, immediatly after starting Barliman.
 We know we want to define `append`, so in true test-drived development style we begin by writing our tests cases.

 #### screenshot 2: